Kari Lake

+Kari Lake Halperin (née Lake; /ˈkɛəri/ KAIR-ee; born August 23, 1969) is an American political figure and former television news anchor who has served as the senior advisor to the United States Agency for Global Media (USAGM) since March 2025 and deputy CEO and acting CEO of USAGM since July 2025, under President Donald Trump.
+She was the unsuccessful Republican Party nominee in the 2022 Arizona gubernatorial election and in the 2024 United States Senate election in Arizona.

 Beginning her media career in the early 1990s, Lake was the anchor for the Phoenix television station KSAZ-TV from 1999 to 2021.
-She stepped down from her anchor role shortly before announcing her gubernatorial candidacy and won the Republican nomination with the endorsement of former president Donald Trump.
-Her campaign was marked by various controversies, including promoting false claims of Trump winning the 2020 presidential election and calling for the imprisonment of those who accepted Trump's defeat, including her Democratic opponent, Arizona Secretary of State Katie Hobbs.
-Lake lost the gubernatorial election to Hobbs, but refused to concede and filed a lawsuit in an attempt to have the results overturned and herself declared the winner.
-Two levels of Arizona's state courts ruled against Lake, but she has appealed to the Arizona Supreme Court.
+She stepped down from her anchor role shortly before announcing her gubernatorial candidacy, winning the Republican nomination with the endorsement of former president Trump.
+Her campaign was marked by various controversies, including promoting false claims of Trump winning the 2020 presidential election and calling for the imprisonment of those who accepted Trump's defeat, including her Democratic opponent, Arizona secretary of state Katie Hobbs.
+Lake narrowly lost the election to Hobbs in what was the closest gubernatorial race that year, but refused to concede.
+Her lawsuit challenging the results lasted nearly two years and was rejected by Arizona state courts.

+In October 2023, Lake announced her candidacy for the 2024 United States Senate election in Arizona.
+She won the Republican nomination in July 2024, but lost the general election to Ruben Gallego.
+In December 2024, then President-elect Trump announced that he wanted Lake to be appointed as the next director of Voice of America, although the position is not legally appointed or nominated by the president.
+Lake was sworn in as a special advisor to the United States Agency for Global Media, which is the agency that oversees the Voice of America, on March 3, 2025.

 Early life and education

-Lake was born in 1969, in Rock Island, Illinois, to Larry A. Lake, a teacher and coach of football and basketball, from Richland Center, Wisconsin, and Sheila A. Lake (née McGuire), a nurse from Appleton, Wisconsin.
-She is the youngest of nine children.
+Kari Lake was born in 1969, in Rock Island, Illinois, to Larry and Sheila Lake, who were natives of the Wisconsin communities of Richland and Appleton.
+Larry taught social studies and was a basketball and football coach at North Scott High School, while Sheila was a nurse.
+Kari is the youngest of nine children.

 Lake grew up in Iowa.
-She graduated from North Scott Senior High School in Eldridge, Iowa, and then received a Bachelor of Arts in communications and journalism from the University of Iowa.
+She graduated from North Scott Senior High School in Eldridge, Iowa, and then received a BA in communications and journalism from the University of Iowa.